capnies/reyes_rheniejames_labactivity5/README.md

 ## 3. Requirements

 - Python 3.7+
-- No external libraries — only the built-in `sqlite3` module
+- No external libraries.
+We only use the built-in `sqlite3` module

 ## 4. How to Run